sebivenlo/PerformanceTesting/README.md

     }
 }
 ```
-Create these classes in whatever editor you like and run the main **several times**.
-(It is recommended to already create a Maven project because we need Maven later.)
+Create a maven project with these classes in whatever editor you like and run the main **several times**.
 Notice that the total time it takes to run can vary from 0 to ~ 4 seconds.

 ## Step 2
 Now try to find out why sometimes it takes up to 3 times as long.
 These lines could help.